The Birth Order Bias

 Why has the only child’s “winner” trait — not having to worry about siblings — turned into a “saint” trait?
 As it turns out, making winner traits righteous is possible, but depends on the following conditions: saying “don’t,” and power dynamics that are such so that it’s spoken to a vulnerable, not righteous, party.
 Saying “I don’t. . .” implies “you do,” and in this case validates the hardships of a weaker party.
 Siblings’ winner traits, on the other hand, can never be made righteous, because they can’t say “don’t” regarding sibling relationships.
 Their winner traits, when spoken aloud, just reinforce only children’s “loser” traits.

 An important point to keep in mind is both groups are losers (and winners) now.
 Only children criticizing the bad behavior of those with siblings would not make them saints — they would sound ignorant and insensitive because only children do not have siblings themselves.
 But as it turns out, there’s something else only children can do.
-Taking their cue from the undignified behavior of kids with siblings, only children will start to say, “I’m lucky I don’t have to compete,” and pretend they don’t notice the competitive sibling behavior in front of them.
+Taking their cue from the undignified behavior of kids with siblings, only children will start to say, “I’m lucky I don’t have to compete,” and pretend they don’t notice the undignified sibling behavior in front of them.
 They have come across the fourth way to become a saint: helping the sinner save face.

 If sinners, by definition, contribute to society’s dysfunction, why would you help them out?
 Wouldn’t that make you the bad guy?
 As it turns out, there is one case where it is OK to help the sinner save face, and that is when the sinner’s behavior is necessary for their survival.
 It also means the sinner is operating from a loser, rather than winner standpoint.